Cat Stretch

 • Start on hands and knees on a mat.

-• Place hands under shoulders and knees under hips.
+• Place your hands under your shoulders and your knees under your hips.

-• Exhale and round spine upward into cat position.
+• Exhale and round the spine upward into cat position.

-• Draw belly in and tuck pelvis gently.
+• Draw the belly in and tuck the pelvis gently.

 • Inhale and ease back toward neutral.